latex3/latex3.github.io/help/links.md

   [as videos](https://vimeo.com/uktug/).

++ [TeX user groups around the world](http://www.tug.org/usergroups.html)
   There are many more user groups on TeX --- most certainly one close to you ...

-+ [TeX user groups around the world](http://www.tug.org/usergroups.html)
-  Listing of (all/most) TeX user groups around the world.
-Maintained by TeX Users Group.
+  A listing of (all/most) TeX user groups around the world is maintained by the TeX Users Group.